Frequently Asked Questions

 The speed of charging changes as you charge

-ā€œAt first, it seems really fast, and then it slows down.ā€ You aren’t imagining it.
-Your EV has a battery management system (BMS) that controls the rate of charge.
-Each EV is different, but the BMS is there to protect your EV, so that a rapid charger will never damage it, no matter how hot it gets, nor how full it gets.
-ChargeNet 50kw DC charging stations default to an 80% charge because that’s all you usually need, and that portion of the battery is reasonably quick to charge.
-If you need more charge to get to your next destination, push the 80% max button on the charger, and it will switch to a 95% charge.
+If you’ve noticed your EV charges quickly to begin with and then slows down, you’re not imagining it!
+Your EV has a battery management system (BMS) that controls the rate of charge in order to protect the battery.
+The BMS will ensure your battery will never be damaged during a charge, no matter how hot or full it gets.
+ChargeNet’s 50kW DC charging stations will automatically charge to 80%, because that’s all you’ll usually need, and the last 20% of a battery is always the slowest to charge.
+If you need more charge for your journey, push the 80% max button on the charger, and it will allow you to charge to 95%.

 How much does it cost to charge?